Revanth-r3/AI_Engineer-Data_processing_tool/README.md

 ```
 http://localhost:8501

-Then upload the input data and enter the other manual inpouts and generate output
+Then upload the input data and enter the other manual inputs and generate output
 ```